Javiera-H-A/Javiera-H-A/Readme.md

 - ✋ Always Willing to help.
 - 👨🏽‍💻 I’m currently working on improve my techskills.
 - 💬 Talk to me about aliens and crazy theories about the world 👽.
-- 🥅 Goals 2022: live in my own apartment 💁🏽‍♀️, improve my english to advanced and travel to EEUU with holiday visa.
+- 🥅 Goals 2022: Live in my own apartment 💁🏽‍♀️, improve my english to advanced and travel to EEUU 🗽 .

 </br>